sattlerc/types-website/practical.md

 There are many hotels both around Lindholmen conference center and in the city centre.

-Some hotels very close to the conference centerl are:
+Some hotels close to the conference centerl are:

 - TBD